 The short answer

 Grass eating is extremely common—about 79% of dogs do it—and it’s usually harmless.
 Most dogs that eat grass don’t vomit afterward and show no signs of illness.
 We don’t have one definitive reason why dogs eat grass, but veterinary research points to a mix of behavioral curiosity, texture preference, and occasional mild GI discomfort.
-The real risk isn’t the grass itself—it’s pesticides, herbicides, and grass awns.
+The real risk isn’t the grass itself—it’s pesticides, herbicides, and grass awns that can cause serious injury.

 Is grass eating normal?